evan1026/MiscUtils/README.md

 MiscUtils
 =========

-A bunch of miscilanious utilities mostly for my own use but also free for others to use.
+A bunch of miscellaneous utilities mostly for my own use but also free for others to use.

 Installation is easy: